Guelph Institute for Environmental Research (GIER)

 Maximum Project Value

-The start date must be no later than April 1, 2021 (funds can be applied retroactively to as early as January 1, 2021).
-Projects will end no later than April 30, 2022.
+Projects will start no later than April 1, 2023 (funds can be applied retroactively to as early as January 1, 2023).
+Projects will end no later than April 1, 2024.

 If College-level review is required, your College will communicate its earlier internal deadlines.